Mobile App

 II.
 Psychometric test

-- Psychometric test options:
+Lambda Mockup - Psychometric test

 It was a challenging task for us to complete an MVP in two weeks, but we were able to finish the product design processes in UX research and UI design.
 Here is some feedback we received from the judges: